 - Flocking dogs typically are confident, independent, tolerant, and protective and work well with people.

 - Retrievers are often mouthy, energetic, happy dogs who excel in obedience.

-- Sight hounds aren't stupid, but usually aren't too interested in pleasing their masters.
-They tend to be reserved and quiet when they aren't giving chase.
+- Sighthounds aren't unintelligent but usually are not too interested in pleasing their masters.
+They tend to be reserved and quiet when they're not giving chase.

-- Spaniels were bred for hunting, used to flush game; often they're happy, energetic dogs who love to fetch.
+- Spaniels were bred for hunting and used to flush game.
+Often, they're happy, energetic dogs who love to fetch.

 - Northern breeds were often working dogs, pulling sleds and cargo.
 Usually, they have a strong prey drive and independent nature that leads them to wander.

-Watch your dog's behavior and note if you detect any behavior patterns.
-For instance, whether he's always sniffing, following a scent trail or is more interested in chasing squirrels.
+Watch your dog's behavior and note any behavior patterns.
+For instance, whether he's always sniffing and following a scent trail or is more interested in chasing squirrels.
 Understanding his personality traits will help you gauge what other breeds may be part of his genetic makeup.

-Pay attention to your dog's appearance and note identifying features, such as:
+Pay attention to your dog's appearance and note any identifying features, such as:

 If your dog has the classic Lab coat but pointy ears, you can start considering dog breeds with prick ears, such as the German shepherd.
 A curly or wiry coat may indicate poodle genes.
 Size matters, too; a larger or smaller than normal Labrador mix can indicate the size of one of the parents.

 You can learn your dog's heritage by paying to have a deoxyribonucleic acid or DNA test done on your dog.
 Available online, many tests require a simple cheek swab from your dog, which is sent in to be analyzed against a database of a wide variety of dog breeds.
 If you choose to go with a DNA test, keep in mind that the more breeds the company offers in its database, the greater the odds of an accurate reading.
 Generally, the fewer the number of breeds in the dog, the greater the chance of identifying all of the dog's breeds.